Purely GHZ-like entanglement is forbidden in holography: Introduction

-In this paper, we continue the study of entanglement properties of holographic states by showing that there are relations between multi-party entanglement signals in holography that are not satisfied by general quantum states.
+In this paper, we continue the study of entanglement properties of holographic states by showing that, assuming conjectured holographic descriptions of the multi-party entanglement signals, there are relations between the multi-party entanglement signals in holography that are not satisfied by general quantum states.
 This implies restrictions on the entanglement structure in the holographic states.
-In particular, we show that in time-symmetric three-party holographic states, $\frac{1}{2} R^{(3)}(A:B) \geq GM^{(3)}$, where $A,B$ are any two of the parties.
+In particular, we show that the holographic descriptions imply that in time-symmetric three-party holographic states, $\frac{1}{2} R^{(3)}(A:B) \geq GM^{(3)}$, where $A,B$ are any two of the parties.
 This inequality is not satisfied by general quantum states.
 For example, for systems with three parties, each of which have $d$-dimensional Hilbert spaces, we can define the generalized GHZ states $\ket{\psi_{\text{gGHZ}}} = \sum_{i=1}^d \lambda_i \ket{iii}$, where $\ket{i}$ are an orthonormal basis on each of the Hilbert spaces, and the $\lambda_i$'s are a set of coefficients, satisfying the normalization condition $\sum_{i=1}^{d} |\lambda_i|^2 = 1$.
 For these states, $R^{(3)} = 0$, while $GM^{(3)} > 0$ \cite{Gadde:2022cqi}.

 We define GHZ-like to mean states that are generalized GHZ up to local unitaries.
 If the three parties $A$, $B$ and $C$ are regions of a CFT, so that the total Hilbert space factorizes as ${\cal H} = {\cal H}_A \otimes {\cal H}_B \otimes {\cal H}_C$, then after unitary transformations restricted to the three regions, a GHZ-like state can be written as $\sum_{i=1}^d \lambda_i \ket{i_A i_B i_C}$.
 Our inequality establishes that time-symmetric holographic states cannot have only GHZ-like entanglement in this sense (disproving the conjecture of \cite{Susskind:2014yaa}).
 More generally, if we model the holographic state by a system with many qubits, some of them could have GHZ-like entanglement, but we would then need a sufficient number with other tripartite entanglement structures contributing to $R^{(3)}(A:B)$, so that the bound is satisfied.